WHQ BLM & Let Us Breathe 2020

 The idea was to promote discussion & facilitate change with live streamed zoom broadcasts & also to commission street art at various locations across the UK, to both highlight & support that.

-We held regular online zoom calls with an ever changing invited panel of guests, which we streamed live over social media platforms, discussing all aspect of the Black Lives Matter Movement & how it related to life in the UK.
-Many UK based people we knew took part & at times we had international guests from the USA, Caribbean & beyond dial in too.
+We held regular online zoom calls with an ever changing invited panel of guests, which we live streamed over social media platforms, discussing all aspect of the Black Lives Matter Movement & how it related to life in the UK.
+Many UK based people we knew took part & at times we had international guests from the USA, Caribbean & beyond join in too.

 These discussions allowed ordinary people, to listen in to authentic voices from different positions in the struggle.
 At times the shows had fixed themes such as ‘Meet the Media’ or ‘Meet the Educators’ or ‘Experiences of Racism’.
 As time went by, we also did many shows discussing current affairs & the racial implications of what was in the news of the day.